Henshall/php-stripe-wrapper/readme.md

 ```

-### Create Subscriptions and charge new customers on a recurring basis.
+### Create Subscriptions and charge new customers on a recurring basis. (subscription)
 To create subscriptions with stripe, we first need to create a customer in stripe as well as a plan.
 We need both to create a subscription.
 Its possible to use existing customers and plans you have previously created
 but here we will create a new plan, and a new customer, and use them to create a subscription.